xpack/mock-console-ts/website/docs/api/functions/dumpLines.md

 ## Remarks

-Dump the content of the array, one line at a time, via `console.log()`.
+For debugging purposes, dump the content of the array, one line at a time, via `console.log()`.

 The lines are:
 - preceded by an empty line